FTC-MARVELS/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Welcome!

-This module, TeamCode, is the place where we maintain OpMode code for the MARVELS robot controller App.
-To store the most recent version of an OpMode here use the GitHub Commit function.
+This module, TeamCode, is the place where we maintain OpMode code for the **MARVELS** robot controller App.

+To store the most recent version of an OpMode here, use the GitHub "*Upload files*" button, which will begin a Git "*Commit*" operation.
+Always be sure to include a short paragraps that describes why you are commiting these files, in the *Add an optional extended description* box.
+GitHub may call this optional, but it is **very important** to document the purpose of all commits for future reference; which will be especially useful to other developers.

+To download files from GitHub to a local file system, the concise instructions are to open the *Raw* view of a file, right-click in that view, and select *Save as...*.
+More detailed instructions are available in the document "*FTC-GitHub Procedures*".

 ## Creating your own OpModes